Cannabis

 Introduction

-The judgement confirmed by the Constitutional Court that cannabis was no longer illegal for private use unleashed a flood of interest and many business plans by companies and government departments (see “National strategy and government contact” heading) on how to capitalise on the development.
-Prohibition Partners estimates that global cannabis sales could be worth more than $101 billion (R1.8 trillion) by 2026 (Prohibition Partners, 2023), something on which South Africa could capitalise.
-The Department of Agriculture’s Cannabis Master Plan (2021) estimates the local sector to be worth R28-billion with a potential 25 000 employment opportunities.
-According to Agbiz’s Wandile Sihlobo, a potential cannabis value chain would/should focus on international trade (export) and domestic medicinal use, which would see accompanying economic activity and job creation particularly in the rural areas.
+The judgement confirmed by the Constitutional Court that cannabis was no longer illegal for private use unleashed a flood of interest and many business plans by companies and government departments (see “National strategy and government contact” heading).
+The Department of Agriculture’s Cannabis Master Plan (2021) would estimate the local sector to be worth R28-billion with a potential 25 000 employment opportunities.

 International business environment